Terephthalic acid: Mechanism

 The oxidation of p-xylene proceeds by a free radical process.
 Bromine radicals decompose cobalt and manganese hydroperoxides.
-The resulting oxygen-based radicals abstract hydrogen from a methyl group, which have weaker C–H bonds than does the aromatic ring.
+The resulting oxygen-based radicals abstract hydrogen from a methyl group, which have weaker C\sH bonds than does the aromatic ring.
 Many intermediates have been isolated. p-xylene is converted to p-toluic acid, which is less reactive than the p-xylene owing to the influence of the electron-withdrawing carboxylic acid group.
 Incomplete oxidation produces 4-carboxybenzaldehyde (4-CBA), which is often a problematic impurity.

 Challenges

 Approximately 5% of the acetic acid solvent is lost by decomposition or "burning".
 Product loss by decarboxylation to benzoic acid is common.
 The high temperature diminishes oxygen solubility in an already oxygen-starved system.
-Pure oxygen cannot be used in the traditional system due to hazards of flammable organic–O_{2} mixtures.
+Pure oxygen cannot be used in the traditional system due to hazards of flammable organic–O2 mixtures.
 Atmospheric air can be used in its place, but once reacted needs to be purified of toxins and ozone depleters such as methylbromide before being released.
 Additionally, the corrosive nature of bromides at high temperatures requires the reaction be run in expensive titanium reactors.

 Alternative reaction media

 The use of carbon dioxide overcomes many of the problems with the original industrial process.
-Because CO_{2} is a better flame inhibitor than N_{2}, a CO_{2} environment allows for the use of pure oxygen directly, instead of air, with reduced flammability hazards.
-The solubility of molecular oxygen in solution is also enhanced in the CO_{2} environment.
-Because more oxygen is available to the system, supercritical carbon dioxide (T_{c} = 31 °C) has more complete oxidation with fewer byproducts, lower carbon monoxide production, less decarboxylation and higher purity than the commercial process.
+Because is a better flame inhibitor than N2, a environment allows for the use of pure oxygen directly, instead of air, with reduced flammability hazards.
+The solubility of molecular oxygen in solution is also enhanced in the environment.
+Because more oxygen is available to the system, supercritical carbon dioxide (T_{c} = 31 C) has more complete oxidation with fewer byproducts, lower carbon monoxide production, less decarboxylation and higher purity than the commercial process.

-In supercritical water medium, the oxidation can be effectively catalyzed by MnBr_{2} with pure O_{2} in a medium-high temperature.
+In supercritical water medium, the oxidation can be effectively catalyzed by MnBr2 with pure at a medium-high temperature.
 Use of supercritical water instead of acetic acid as a solvent diminishes environmental impact and offers a cost advantage.
-However, the scope of such reaction systems is limited by the even more demanding conditions than the industrial process (300–400 °C, >200 bar).
+However, the scope of such reaction systems is limited by the even more demanding conditions than the industrial process (300-400 C, >200 bar).

 Promotors and additives

 As with any large-scale process, many additives have been investigated for potential beneficial effects.
-Promising results have been reported with the following.
+Promising results have been reported with the following: